Search

 To understand what "Smart Working" means, we could say that it is a new way of approaching work that abandons rigidities and predetermined patterns to focus on what is relevant: ideas, projects and people.

-New methodologies that favour flexibility for the sake of creativity and wellbeing are emerging.
+New methodologies arise that favour flexibility in the interests of creativity and well-being.
 It seeks to create value and innovation through intelligent collaboration between people and technologies.
 Cooperation that helps to reduce operating costs and reduce the impact on the environment.

-It also involves a change in the work culture and seeks to provide the necessary framework to generate intelligent and agile processes that favour the effectiveness of the organisation and its capacity to adapt to change.
+It also involves a change in the working culture and seeks to provide the necessary working framework to generate intelligent and agile processes that favour the effectiveness of the organisation and its capacity to adapt to change.

 Basic concepts in Smart Working